 Would you live near a volcano?
 In Hawaii, 26 homes have been destroyed by molten hot lava spewing from the ground near the mighty Kilauea.
 Around 1,700 residents have been forced to flee.

-The Kilauea volcano has been erupting on the island since Thursday.
-At least 26 homes have been destroyed so far, with hundreds more at risk.
+She was right.
+Not long after, her home was destroyed by lava from Hawaii’s Kilauea volcano, which has been erupting since Thursday.
+At least 26 homes have been destroyed so far.

-That is because Kilauea sits above a hotspot of molten rock a few miles under the ground.
-The magma needs a way out; normally, it bubbles up in the surrounding national park.
-However, last week there was “a major readjustment with the volcano’s plumbing system”, according to one scientist.
-The lava began erupting in a new area to the east — right beneath people’s homes.
+Normally, Kilauea’s magma bubbles up safely in the surrounding national park.
+However, last week there was “a major readjustment with the volcano’s plumbing system,” explained one scientist.
+The lava began erupting right underneath people’s homes.

-“Lava is extremely gassy,” one scientist explained; it is like shaking a can of Coke and waiting for it to explode.
 As the pressure built up underground, fissures cracked open in the streets.
-Elsewhere, vents spat out toxic sulfur dioxide and “lava fountains” taller than the Statue of Liberty.
+Elsewhere, vents spat out “lava fountains” taller than the Statue of Liberty.

 Luckily, no one has lost their life yet.
 But they have lost other things.
-Some people were forced to leave behind pets.
-Corey Hale wistfully recalled a compass belonging to her great-grandfather.
+Corey Hale told reporters that she wished she had grabbed a compass belonging to her great-grandfather.
 “At this point, I’ve got what I’ve got on my back,” she said.

-And yet, some residents are surprisingly relaxed.
+And yet some residents are surprisingly relaxed.
 “The land doesn’t really belong to us.
-It belongs to Pele,” said Jordan Sonner, a Hawaiian resident, referring to the Hawaiian volcano goddess.
-“We get to live on it while we can, and if she wants it back, she’ll take it.”
+It belongs to Pele,” said Jordan Sonner.
+“If she wants it back, she’ll take it.”